The Connecticut Teaching and Certification Resource

 Question: How do I become an elementary teacher in Connecticut?

 Answer: To become certified as an elementary school teacher in Connecticut, you must complete a bachelor’s degree and an approved teacher education program.
-You must also pass the Praxis I and II tests.
+You must also pass the Praxis Core Academic Skills Test and Subject Assessments.
 If you have taught for two years with a license in another state, you may be able to waive the teacher education program requirement.